-Tools would be designed to provide a strong influence over inflation and employment, to ensure that the monetary policy objectives are achieved.
+|Effectiveness||Tools are designed to provide a strong influence over inflation and employment, to ensure the monetary policy objectives are achieved.

-We would take into account the distortionary impact of the tools on the efficient allocation of resources within the economy, including between various groups and sectors of the economy.|
+|Efficiency||We take into account the distortionary impact of the tools on the efficient allocation of resources within the economy, including between various groups and sectors of the economy.|

-We would take into account the impact of the tools on financial system risks, to avoid the costs of financial crises.|
+|Financial system soundness||We take into account the impact of the tools on financial system risks, to avoid the costs of financial crises.|

-We would take into account the financial risks that the tools would create for the Reserve Bank and Crown balance sheets, to protect public funds and central bank independence.
+|Public balance sheet risk||We take into account the financial risks that the tools create for the Crown’s and our balance sheets, to protect public funds and central bank independence.

-Use of the tools would take into account the operational readiness of each tool, to ensure the transmission channels function as expected.
-This includes the readiness of the Reserve Bank to implement each tool and the readiness of financial markets and the New Zealand public to respond appropriately to the tools.|
+|Operational readiness||Use of the tools take into account the operational readiness of each tool, to ensure the transmission channels function as expected.
+This includes our readiness to implement each tool and the readiness of financial markets and the New Zealand public to respond appropriately to the tools.|

 How the principles would work together

-In many cases, the principles would be complementary.
+In many cases, the principles are complementary.
 For example, monetary policy is more effective if it does not weaken the efficiency of the economy or cause financial instability.
 However, there could be conflict between some principles some of the time.
 For example, some tools could be highly effective but would create risks to the public balance sheet.
 In these circumstances, the Monetary Policy Committee would seek to balance the principles when making decisions on the use of tools.